dedeibel/clojure-cheatsheets/README.markdown

 ## License

-Copyright (C) 2012 Fogus, Andy Fingerhut
+Copyright (C) 2012-2013 Michael Fogus, Andy Fingerhut

 Distributed under the Eclipse Public License, the same as Clojure, except for the following parts.